microa/Robotics/README.md

-## SIAT
+## Robotics
-This repository includes projects files of my works on Shenzhen Institute of Advanced Technology (SIAT), Chinese Academic of Sciences (CAS).
+This repository includes projects from my work at the Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS), where I focused on tactile recognition and robotics.

 ## Publications